New-Languages-for-NLP/course-materials/_sources/w2/projects.md

 - To ensure that the test and train split is consistent and reproducable, we use a number called `random_state`.
 More [here](https://scikit-learn.org/stable/glossary.html#term-random_state).
 - The `package_name` is used during packaging and sets the package's metadata name.
 Basically, what is the name of your language model?
 - Similarly, `package_version` sets the package metadata for version.
 - spaCy comes with some basic ways to log training data.
 However, [Weights and Biases](https://wandb.ai/) provides an excellent way to record, manage and share experiment data.
 You'll need to create a free account and get an API key to use bandb.
 When set to `true` your project will use bandb (we highly recommend).
-You can change this to `false` if you prefer spaCy defaul logging.
+You can change this to `false` if you prefer spaCy's default logging.
 - Finally, model training with graphics chips (GPUs) is often faster than with a standard CPU.
 We recommend using Colab for their free GPUs.
 In such a case you'd change `-1` (CPU) to `0` (the GPU id).

 ```yaml